Sioux Falls Dental Implants

 If you currently have implants and your teeth start to hurt, call 605-271-9330 to schedule an appointment immediately.
 This way we can identify any infection and treat it before it can spread into the jawbone.
 As long as you follow these simple preventative care steps, your implants and natural teeth should remain in good health.
 There is 40 years of data behind every implant installed today, with success rates of about 98%.

-I need to replace two missing teeth next to each other.
-Can I just have one implant placed and attach it to one of my natural teeth and make a bridge?
+Patients need to replace two missing teeth next to each other.
+Can I just have one replacement teeth placed and attach it to one of my natural teeth and make a bridge?

 I lost my upper back teeth on one side and have gone for years without doing anything about it.
 My sinuses always seem to bother me more on that side than on the side that I have back teeth.
 Could these problems be related to one another?